 The Apple Card will be available this summer.
 It boasts no annual fee, unlike most prestige cards.
 It’s built into Apple Pay, which isn’t as ubiquitous as you’d expect in 2019, and offers 2 percent back (3 percent on Apple products).
 It promises low rates, but the rates (13.24 percent to 24.24 percent) are average.

-What’s more, the whole cash-back system is dumb.
+What’s more, for most people, the whole cash-back system is a bad deal.

 Scott Keyes of Scott’s Cheap Flights is a points expert with over 25 open credit cards, but he tells MEL he’d avoid the Apple Card.
 “Unless the majority of your monthly budget is spent buying iPhones, Apple’s new credit card with Goldman Sachs is nowhere near the most lucrative card for most consumers,” he says.
 “Virtually every perk the card carries (2 percent cash back!
 Budget-tracking tools!
 A fancy metal card!) already exists in the marketplace, often at higher cash-back rates or with better rewards.”